nepsdotin/git-tutorial/docs/initaddcommit.md

 Now you can actually understand why you have Staging Area

-Also you can see your staged changes using `git diff --cached` or `git diff --staged`
+Also you can see your staged changes using `git diff --cached` or `git diff --staged`.

 Now you can discard unwanted changes using `git reset -p`

 ## Adding interactively

 ```